 Through the Napa Valley Wine Exchange, Tom met a number of winemakers and others in the wine business.
 He learned of a specific property that was for sale but not yet listed publicly – he drove up to the valley, met with Hideaki Ando and purchased White Hall Lane Winery in 1993.
 He hired Gary Galleron on as their founding winemaker.

-Over the years, the Leonardini family has acquired additional acreage in the valley and while they continue to source gapes from selected growers, most of their grapes now comes from their own vineyards totaling more than 200 acres of mostly prime valley floor vineyards divided among 8 unique vineyard sites.
+Over the years, the Leonardini family has acquired additional acreage in Napa Valley and while they continue to source gapes from selected growers, most of their grapes now come from their own vineyards totaling more than 200 acres of mostly prime valley floor vineyards divided among 8 unique vineyard sites.
 These include Leonardini Vineyard, Fawn Park Vineyard, Millennium Vineyard, Winery Vineyard 1979, Bommarito Vineyard, Oak Glen Vineyard, Rassi Vineyard and in neighboring Sonoma Valley, Sonoma Stage Vineyard.

 A special mention must be given to the Oak Glen Vineyard; in 2016 it was planted to two experimental varieties including Camminare Noir, a cross between Petite Sirah and Cabernet Sauvignon and Paseante Noir.